 We’re in week three of the One Room Challenge, and I have finally finished the DIY upholstered kids’ beds that I started working on months ago.
 This is not my first rodeo with upholstering beds – I hacked an Ikea one here too.
 These are a little more technical with the addition of nail head trim, but still a straightforward DIY.

-I spent a while searching for bed frames that had straight lines and no foot board, and were cheap (we’re on a budget here, people).
-I’m not linking to the ones I chose, because I don’t recommend them (more on that next week).
-They cost me £75 each with free shipping (they’ve since gone up to £90).
+I spent a while searching for cheap bed frames that had straight lines and no footboard.
+I don’t recommend the ones I chose (more on that next week), but something more sturdy with a similar shape would be perfect.
+They cost me £75 each with free shipping (they’ve since gone up a bit).

 They worked out fine, but I will say that the wood is very soft and, while that made them easier to work with, it also means they damage quite easily.
-Ikea’s Tarva bed frame would also be perfect for this.
+Ikea’s Tarva bed frame would work well for this.

 1. Bed frame

 2. Wood for framing headboard extension (to match supports on your existing bed frame)

 5. Wood screws